Mackintosh's: Later developments

 Mackintosh's went on to develop brands such as Quality Street (1936), Rolo (1938), Caramac (1959) and Toffee Crisp (1963).

 In 1969, the company merged with Rowntree's to form Rowntree Mackintosh Confectionery, which was itself taken over by Nestlé in 1988.

 In popular culture

-The lyrics of George Harrison's song "Savoy Truffle", first recorded by the Beatles on their self-titled album is a fanciful listing of flavours, some real and others imagined, in a box of Mackintosh's Good News Chocolates.
+The lyrics of George Harrison's song "Savoy Truffle", first recorded by the Beatles on their self-titled album is a listing of flavours, some real and others imagined, in a box of Mackintosh's Good News Chocolates.